Water Management Frequently Asked Questions

 A6: Thurmond Dam was completed in 1954 as the first major storage project on the Savannah River.
 Its primary purpose focused on flood risk management and rural electrification.
 The completion of Hartwell Dam in 1962 lessened the conservation storage demands on Thurmond Reservoir and led to the designation of the Thurmond conservation pool from 330’ to 312’ msl.

 While the Hartwell and Thurmond pools have roughly the same volume, there is more depth and less surface area at Hartwell.
-Russell Dam was designed after Thurmond and Hartwell had essentially satisfied the need for conservation storage on the Savannah River.
-Engineers designed it as a pump-back hydropower facility which can operate more efficiently by minimizing the drawdown, and satisfied the national cost-benefit analysis with only a 5 foot total normal fluctuation.
+Russell Dam was constructed after Thurmond and Hartwell had essentially satisfied the need for conservation storage on the Savannah River.
+Engineers designed it as a pump-back hydropower facility which can operate more efficiently by minimizing the drawdown.
+It can satisfy the national cost-benefit analysis with only a 5 foot total normal fluctuation.

 During drought, the Corps attempts to draw Hartwell and Thurmond reservoirs down equally, foot for foot for the top 15 feet.
 Below this point, Hartwell and Thurmond reservoirs are drawn down based on the percentage of depth remaining in each reservoir’s conservation pool.
 At the same time, the system relies heavily on Russell to make up most of the power generation as it reuses the water it generates through pumping from the Thurmond pool back up into the Russell pool.
 This allows Thurmond and Hartwell to concentrate on water supply and water quality while Russell assumes much of the hydropower production.